Your Go-To List of Low-Acid Fruits and Vegetables for Acid Reflux

 Low-acid foods just happen to be mostly fruits and vegetables.
 And a food’s pH may give you a good indication of its acidity.
 But there are exceptions: Lemon has a pH closer to 2 (acidic) yet has buffering (alkaline-forming) properties, per an August 2019 review in Nefrologia.

-Low-Acid Fruits
+Low-Acid or Non-Acidic Fruits

 Advertisement